bmburhan22/reverse_bot/README.md

 # The watch word to trigger the bot (default is '+')
 WATCH_WORD=+

-# Discord Application Client ID
-CLIENT_ID=your_discord_client_id_here
 ```

 ## How to Use

 1. **Add your `.env` file:**
    - Copy the example above into a file named `.env` in the project root.
-   - Fill in your Discord bot token and client ID.
+   - Fill in your Discord bot token and (optionally) change the watch word.

 2. **Install dependencies:**
    - Run: